 Tractor-Trailer Accidents in West Chester

-According to the Pennsylvania Department of Transportation (PennDOT), there were 7,336 accidents involving heavy trucks in 2018 across the state.
+According to the Pennsylvania Department of Transportation (PennDOT), there were 7,336 collisions involving heavy trucks in 2018 across the state.
 As a result, 118 people suffered fatal injuries.
 The majority of those accidents occurred on state highways and resulted from vehicle failures related to tires and wheels, brakes, power train failure, and unsecured or overloaded trailers.

-While PennDOT has yet to release official data for 2019, news stories tell us just how prevalent truck accidents are in West Chester.
+While PennDOT has yet to release official data for 2019, news stories tell us just how prevalent trucking collisions are in West Chester.
 In June 2019, two big rigs collided, spilling fuel and closing U.S. Route 1 Bypass between 796 and 842 for hours.
 While there were no fatalities, both truck drivers were injured.
 It’s fortunate that no smaller vehicles were involved – especially considering the presence of fuel.
 Later that year in October, the driver of an SUV was trapped in their vehicle with leg injuries after a tractor-trailer collided with the vehicle.

-If you find yourself dealing with the consequences of a truck wreck in West Chester, our attorneys can help you seek compensation for your injuries.
+If you find yourself dealing with the consequences of a truck wreck in West Chester, our truck accident attorneys can help you seek compensation for your injuries.
 To do so, we’ll need to start by figuring out how and why the crash happened.

 Identifying the Types of Truck Crashes